FREQUENTLY ASKED QUESTIONS (FAQs)

 8. What if a teacher is absent due to sickness or some other reason?

 We enlist capable substitutes who have skills in teaching and who often also have expertise in the subject matter of the course.
-On rare occasions we cancel one class per semester due to a teacher absence.

 9. What is the policy for snow days?

 We send an email to all students and parents by 7:00am on any day with questionable weather.
-If we close in-person classes due to weather, then our classes meet virtually for that day.
+If we close in-person classes due to weather, then our core classes (non-elective) meet virtually for that day.
 Each teacher will contact students with details about this.

 10. Do I have to be present at registration to register?